Arts for Health & Wellbeing

 Wandsworth Libraries: CathARTism

-CathARTism will explore health and wellbeing through art in an informal and relaxed atmosphere at Balham and Tooting libraries every week, starting from April 2023 to March 2024.
+CathARTism explores health and wellbeing through art in an informal and relaxed atmosphere at Balham and Tooting libraries every week.
 The aim of these sessions is to provide free, accessible support to those who are experiencing feelings associated with stress, anxiety, loneliness and depression through workshops, delivered by qualified facilitators pulling from art therapy techniques, mindfulness and positive psychology.

 #LiveWell